NNE PIPE

 The selected applicants will have exclusive access to their portion of the deidentified survey results (along with access to the core respondent demographics as needed) within 30 days after conclusion of the survey.
 The NNE CO-OP PCBRN staff will be responsible for collecting, monitoring, and storing the dataset.
 Aggregated survey results will be made publicly available 120 days after survey completion in order to disseminate findings back to the respondents.

-If you are considering submitting a proposal and have questions, please email your questions to NNECO-OPPCBRN@hitchcock.org.
+If you are considering submitting a proposal and have additional questions not answered below, please email us at NNECO-OPPCBRN@hitchcock.org.